lucasfeitosapr/swifthub/README.md

 # swifthub
-App that fetches all public swift repos, showing the on screen.
+App that fetches all public swift repos and show them on screen.

 <h2> TODO: </h2>